 Pre-cook the sausages

-Cut the sausage skin down the centre using a sharp knife.
-Peel back and discard.
+Cut the sausage casing down the centre using a sharp knife.
+Peel back the casing and discard.

 Place each sausage on a lined baking tray and cook at 180C/350F for 10 minutes.